 - Hands-on with Nokia’s new lineup from MWC 2018

-The 2018 edition of the Nokia 6 sports a 5.5-inch Full HD display and is powered by the Snapdragon 630 chipset paired with 4GB of RAM.
+The 2018 edition of the Nokia 6 sports a 5.5-inch Full HD display and is powered by the Snapdragon 630 chipset and 4GB of RAM.
 It comes with Nokia’s Bothie camera feature and includes OZO Audio recording that’s described as “an advanced spatial audio technology with 3D capture and playback capabilities.”
 The smartphone is equipped with a single 16MP camera on the back, has a rear-mounted fingerprint scanner, and runs Android 7.1 Nougat.
-It’s already up for pre-order in select European markets and will make its way to the U.S. in May.
+It’s now available in the U.S. via Amazon.

 Best budget phone: Nokia 2

-This super affordable Nokia handset will only set you back $100.
-In addition to the low price, the smartphone’s biggest highlight is the massive 4,100 mAh battery that should be good for around two days of use.
+This super affordable Nokia handset will only set you back less than $100.
+In addition to the low price, the smartphone’s biggest highlight is the massive 4,100mAh battery, which should last around two days.

-The Nokia 2’s specs won’t blow your socks off, which is expected given its price point.
-It sports a 5-inch HD display, is powered by the Snapdragon 212 chipset, and has 1GB of RAM.
-That’s still good enough for browsing the web and using social media, but the smartphone isn’t the best when it comes to multitasking and performing more demanding tasks.
+The Nokia 2’s specs won’t knock your socks off, which makes sense given its price point.
+It sports a 5-inch HD display, powered by the Snapdragon 212 chipset and 1GB of RAM.
+It’s good enough for browsing the web and using social media, but the smartphone doesn’t handle multitasking and more demanding tasks all that well.